marlowww/merge-gamepads/README.md

 *It is especially useful, when using some remote game screen sharing software (eg. [Moonlight](https://moonlight-stream.org/) + [Sunshine](https://github.com/LizardByte/Sunshine)).*

 ## Usage
+1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases) and restart your PC.
-1. Disconnect all gamepads, cause new merged gamepad will need gamepad 0 slot to work in most games.
+1. Disconnect all gamepads (cause new merged gamepad will need gamepad 0 slot to work in most games).
-2. Execute `merge_gamepads.exe` from Windows Explorer or console.
+1. Execute `merge_gamepads.exe` from Windows Explorer or console.
 *Default gamepad refreshing rate is `10 ms`.
 If you want to change that, use `merge_gamepads.exe time_in_ms` instead.*
-3. When prompt occurs, connect all your gamepads, which you want to merge, then press `ENTER`.
+1. When prompt occurs, connect all your gamepads, which you want to merge, then press `ENTER`.
-4. That's all, virtual gamepad will be present until you close application.
+1. That's all, virtual gamepad will be present until you close application.

 ## Troubleshooting
 **Game see only input from one, not merged gamepad**